Timadey/codedraft/README.md

 ## 🛠️ Getting Started

 ### 1. Installation
-Install CodeDraft from the VS Code Marketplace.
+Install CodeDraft from the [VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=timadey.codedraft).

 ### 2. Setup AI (Recommended: Ollama)
 For local AI generation and privacy:
 1. Download and install [Ollama](https://ollama.com/).
 2. Run `ollama run llama3` in your terminal.
 3. In VS Code settings, set `CodeDraft: AI Provider` to `ollama`.
+4. You can also use your Cloud AI provider of choice, (Gemini, OpenAI, Anthropic, Grok, etc.)

 ### 3. Usage
 - **Capture Change**: Select code or files, right-click and choose **CodeDraft: Capture Change** (`Cmd+Shift+C`).